JesseBusman/FirefoxMetamaskWalletSeedRecovery/README.md

 This only works if you can still access the data belonging to the Firefox installation that held your wallet, specifically the .sqlite file of your Metamask browser extension.

 # How to use
-1. Make sure you have Python 3 and pip installed
+1. Make sure you have Python 3 installed
+2. Install the python packages `python-snappy` and `python-cramjam`
-2. Browse to your Firefox data folder (you may need to show hidden files)
+3. Browse to your Firefox data folder (you may need to show hidden files)

    On Windows it's likely to be here: `C:\Users\[USERNAME]\AppData\Roaming\Mozilla`

    On Linux it's likely to be here: `/home/[USERNAME]/.mozilla`

-3. Download this repository's script:
+4. Download this repository's script:

    https://raw.githubusercontent.com/JesseBusman/FirefoxMetamaskWalletSeedRecovery/main/firefox_metamask_seed_recovery.py

    ... and put it in the Firefox folder

-4. Open a terminal, command prompt or powershell in the Firefox folder
+5. Open a terminal, command prompt or powershell in the Firefox folder

    On Windows: Shift + Right Click on the Firefox folder -> Open command prompt or PowerShell here

-5. Run this command: `pip install python-snappy`

 6. Run this command: `python firefox_metamask_seed_recovery.py`